-There are some significant advantages to eating raw beets.
+There are significant reasons why beets are amongst the best vegetables to eat raw.
 They are high in antioxidants, which help reduce and prevent inflammation, and conditions like high blood pressure, asthma, diabetes, and heart disease.
 Beetroot contains nutrients such as nitrates, folate (a B vitamin), iron, and fiber.

 If you’re new to this dark red small amount grated over a garden salad or coleslaw to get acquainted with its sweet, rich flavor.
 Beets are common in most grocery stores and markets and various sizes.

 Raw zucchini is an amazingly versatile vegetable that is just soft enough to add as a topping on pizza, salads, or tossed in a bowl of pasta.
 You can slice spiral “zoodles” to replace spaghetti and noodles in a variety of dishes.
 While zucchini is often baked or sauteed as a mellow, flavorful ingredient, it’s also perfect raw and full of essential nutrients.